HIV superinfection

 HIV superinfection (also called HIV reinfection) is a condition in which a person with an established human immunodeficiency virus infection acquires a second strain of HIV, often of a different subtype.
 These can form a recombinant strain that co-exists with the strain from the initial infection, as well from reinfection with a new virus strain, and may cause more rapid disease progression or carry multiple resistances to certain HIV medications.

-HIV superinfection may be interclade, where the second infecting virus is phylogenetically distinct from the initial virus, or intraclade, where the two strains are belong to the same clade (subtype).
+HIV superinfection may be interclade, where the second infecting virus is phylogenetically distinct from the initial virus, or intraclade, where the two strains belong to the same clade (subtype).
 For a list of clades, see subtypes of HIV.

 People with HIV risk superinfection by the same actions that would place a non-infected person at risk of acquiring HIV.
 These include sharing needles and forgoing condoms with HIV-positive sexual partners.
 Cases have been reported globally and studies have shown the incidence rate to be 0–7.7% per year.
 Research from Uganda published in 2012 indicates that HIV superinfection among HIV-infected individuals within a general population remains unknown.
 Further research indicates that there have been 16 documented cases of superinfection since 2002.

 If a person is infected with a second virus before seroconversion to the first virus has taken place, it is termed a dual infection.
 Infection with a second strain after seroconversion is known as superinfection.